-In 2019, DWS SI joined more than 80 asset managers in signing on to the Operating Principles for Impact Management, which provide best practices for managing assets for impact; investors increasingly expect to see a commitment to these principles.
-DWS Sustainable Investments is pleased to affirm hereby its adoption of the Operating Principles for Impact Management (the "Principles").
+In 2019, DWS SI Joined more than 80 asset managers in signing on to the Operating Principles for Impact Management, which provide best practices for managing assets for impact; investors increasingly expect to see a commitment to these principles.

+DWS Sustainable Investments is pleased to affirm hereby its adoption of the Impact Principles.
-This Disclosure Statement applies to

-- \ Country-Specific Clean Energy Fund

-- \ Country-Specific Environment Fund

-- \ Sustainable Agriculture Strategy

-- \ Sustainable Energy Strategy
+This Disclosure Statement applies to Country-Specific Clean Energy Fund Country-Specific Environment Fund Sustainable Agriculture Strategy Sustainable Energy Strategy

-Covered assets of these investments as of end of September 2020 represent US\$726.58 million.
+Covered assets of these investments as of end of September 2022 represent US\$606.73 million.